 Working with your passwords

-Once you add some passwords to Dashlane, you can open the browser extension and see what’s in your vault.
+Once you add a couple of passwords to Dashlane, you can open the browser extension and see what’s in your vault.
 It will look something like this:

 This is one place where Dashlane can feel kind of clumsy.
 You need to work with different components of Dashlane depending on what you want to do.
 Here’s what I mean: